Gana Misra

 **Advanced Tip #2: **Cross-reference Form 20-F data with local market filings (if available) to identify reporting differences that might signal strategic priorities or regional focus areas.

 Advanced Tip #3: Large accelerated filers starting in the fiscal year beginning 2025 may need to comply with new SEC climate reporting rules, creating new benchmarking opportunities around ESG metrics.
+PwC's 2024 Global Investor Survey found that 75% of institutional investors consider ESG reporting a significant factor in investment decisions (PwC, 2024).

 Why Form 20-F Matters More Than Ever

-In an increasingly global business environment, competitive intelligence can't be limited to domestic players.
+In an increasingly global business environment, competitive intelligence cannot be limited to domestic players.
 Form 20-F filings provide standardized, comprehensive insights into international competitors that are often more detailed than what domestic companies provide in their 10-K filings.